byDagor/Dagor-Brushless-Controller/README.md

 Navigate to this directory and replace the file with [this](Dependencies/mcpwm.h).

 ### 2.4 The firmware
+The [firmware](Firmware/a_DA024F010) is separated into 6 tabs (a - f), make sure all .ino files are stored in the folder named the same as the tab *a*.
-The [firmware](Firmware/D021F022/D021F022.ino) has a particular name that describes which board revision it belongs to and which version of firmware it is.
+The [firmware](Firmware/a_DA024F010) has a particular folder name that describes which board revision it belongs to and which version of firmware it is.
 The name will look something like this:

->**DXXXFXXX**
+>**a_DAXXXFXXX**

-For example, **D021F022** means firmware version 2.2 for Dagor Controller 2.1.
+For example, **a_DA024F010** means firmware version 1.0 for Dagor Controller Alpha 2.4.

-Download the [firmware](Firmware/D021F022/D021F022.ino) and open it on Arduino IDE; there are a few parameters that have to be tweaked for each individual set-up, the main ones are:
+Download the [firmware](Firmware/a_DA024F010) and open it on Arduino IDE.
+There are a few parameters that have to be tweaked for each individual set-up, this parameter can be found on the tab *a* of the firmware folder.

+Bellow are the variables dependent on the user's set-up.
+If the phase resistance is unknown and can't be meausered with a multimeter assume a low resistance and over-write the voltage limit to 1V.
+If this is too small increase the number until the desired torque is achieved.

 ```c++
 //#######_USER VARIABLES_#######
 byte pp = 7;                  //BLDC motor number of pole pairs